theforeman/forklift/docs/development.md

 ### Customizing the Development Environment

-#### Custom local files

-You can have files automatically copied over to the target user's home directory when spinning up a `centos7-katello-devel` or `centos7-katello-devel-stable` box.
-Here are the steps to specify custom files to be copied over:

-1. Create the directoy `user_devel_env_files/` in Forklift's root directory.
-2. Add any files you want to be copied over to your development box to `user_devel_env_files/`

-The directory `user_devel_env_files/` is ignored by git so the files won't be checked into version control.
-The files added to `user_devel_env_files/` will be copied over to the target user's home directory on the development VM when it is created or provisioned.

-As an example, you can keep sensitive files you don't want in version control here.

 #### Custom files from git repo

 A git repo's contents can be copied to the target user's home directory when spinning up a `centos7-katello-devel` or `centos7-katello-devel-stable` box.
 This can be done by specifying the `customize_home_git_repo` ansible variable.
 For example: